 After my recent camping holiday in the Forest of Dean, I become familiar with the different food shops in Coleford.
 There was plenty of choice from some supermarkets to the more traditional food shops like butchers, delicatessen and bakers.
-The town provided everything we needed as well as some delicious locally produced extras.
+The town provided everything we needed and some delicious locally produced extras.

 On my last visit, I purchased some delicious mixed olives and some local Single Gloucester cheese.
 One regret is I forgot to get a bottle of Mead made by Wye Valley Meadery. https://forest-deli.co.uk/